-Approval shall be recommended for an independent school offering elementary or secondary education that provides a minimum course of study pursuant to 16 V.S.A. § 906 and that substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved schools, and the school must comply fully with the nondiscrimination provisions of Section 2223.2 (Nondiscrimination Requirement for Approved Schools), Sections 2223.1 (General Requirements for Approved Schools), 2223.2.1 (Nondiscrimination Statement and Policy), and 2223.4 (Annual Compliance Assurance), A school meeting the requirements of Section 2223 (Requirements to Operate as an Approved Independent School or an Approved Independent School Ineligible to Receive Public Funds) and this Section, but not Section 2229 (Approval to Receive Public Tuition; Special Education Approval), may be recommended for approval but may not receive public tuition.
+Approval shall be recommended for an independent school offering elementary or secondary education if it provides a minimum course of study pursuant to 16 V.S.A. § 906, substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved independent schools, and fully complies with the nondiscrimination provisions of Section 2223.2 (Nondiscrimination Requirement for Approved Schools), Sections 2223.1 (General Requirements for Approved Schools), 2223.2.1 (Nondiscrimination Statement and Policy), and 2223.4 (Annual Compliance Assurance), A school meeting the requirements of Section 2223 (Requirements to Operate as an Approved Independent School) and this Section, but not Section 2229 (Approval to Receive Public Tuition; Special Education Approval) and Section 2231 (Written Agreements Required), may be recommended for approval but may not receive public tuition.